william-newman/william-newman/README.md

 Currently working on a tabletop role playing game "helper" app that uses Angular, Java, and MongoDB plus a Discord bot with Javascript & Node.JS.

-Also working on a chat filter of sorts.

 Versed in Javascript, Java, React.JS, Angular, Typescript, Sassy CSS, HTML, Ruby, and Python.

 Owner and admin for killerkuff.com, a website I built using Angular and Firebase for my stepdad to showcase his art.
 (The site is currently in need of creative direction and assets. pls and thanks, dad)